mendableai/mendable-nextjs-chatbot/README.md

 ## Getting Started

+First, create a Mendable account at [https://mendable.ai](https://mendable.ai) and ingest your data.

-First, install the dependencies:
+Then, install the dependencies:

 ```bash
 npm install
 ```

-Then, run the development server:
+Run the development server:

 ```bash
 npm run dev